IOS 6: Other

 The Share Sheet interface was updated to display a grid of icons, as opposed to a list, of different apps to which users could share content.

 App features

 Maps

 A new Apple Maps app replaced Google Maps as the default mapping app on the operating system.
 Apple Maps used Apple's vector-based engine, making for smoother zooming.
 New to Maps was turn-by-turn navigation with spoken directions and 3D views in certain countries, "Flyover" views in some major cities, and real-time traffic.

-At launch, turn-by-turn navigation was only available for iPhone 4S and later, and iPad 2 (cellular capability required) and later, while "Flyover" view was only available for iPhone 4S and later, fifth-generation iPod Touch, and iPad 2 and later.
+At launch, turn-by-turn navigation was only available for the iPhone 4s and later, and iPad 2 (cellular capability required) and later, while "Flyover" view was only available for iPhone 4s and later, fifth-generation iPod Touch, and iPad 2 and later.

 Passbook

 A new Passbook app was added, to retrieve documents such as boarding passes, admission tickets, coupons and loyalty cards.

 An iOS device with Passbook can replace a physical card when scanned to process a mobile payment at participating locations.
 The app has context-aware features such as notifications for relevant coupons when in the immediate vicinity of a given store, and automatic visibility of boarding passes when the user is at an airport, with notifications for gate changes.